 - Royals Who Actually Do Something: All three of his series so far have included people of royal standing (or near enough to it) willing to get their hands dirty.

-- The Dresden Files has the fairy Queens, one of whom saved Harry's life.
+- Has the fairy Queens, one of whom saved Harry's life.

 - Spirearch Addison Albion of The Cinder Spires puts on a front of absent-mindedness, but the events of the first novel make it clear he still has a lot of influence.